World Cancer Day – reminder of personal experience

 Cancer cells themselves are not the problem: We all have cancer cells in our body.
 Lots of them.
 When we are healthy a process called autophagy destroys them.

-You do have choices: Your lifestyle and nutrition and health is a big factor.
+You do have choices: Your lifestyle and nutrition and health and happiness is a big factor.

 Emotional attitude helps recovery: purpose and resilience can even succeed if medical solutions have failed.

-Chemotherapy was more debilitating than I imagined: Despite being encouraged by doctors that I would cope with chemotherapy, it was more difficult than I had imagined.
-Many days just passed in semi sleep.
+Chemotherapy was much more debilitating than I imagined: Despite being encouraged by doctors that I would cope with chemotherapy, it was more difficult than I had imagined.
+Many days just passed in complete torpor.
+My skin was very sensitive to touch.

 There are many different approaches to cancer treatment: from stem cell replacement, to more “miracle” treatments to medicines that basically are based on mustard gas which was used to gas the enemy in the first world war.

-My treatment was on a two week cycle, and the different medications and hospital attendances took up a lot of time.
+My treatment was on a two week cycle, and the different medications and hospital attendances took up nearly all my time.
+There was the day of the infusion in hospital, followed by followed on days revved up on steroids.
+Then back to the hopsital for pump removal.
 I felt better on the day when I went back for the next round.

 Dexamethasone – the steroids I was given for two days after the infusion has been mentioned as useful to use for Covid patients.